FLAIR-THU/VFLAIR/src/configs/README_LLM.md

   - **Training Pipelines** - `./src/evaluate/MainTaskVFL_LLM`
     - Provide Class MainTaskVFL_LLM() to finetune your own LLM or evaluate a pretrained LLM.
+      - LoRA algorithm is also provided for fine-tuning
   - **Attack&Defense**:
     - Attacks：
       - VanillaModelInversion - WhiteBox([paper]([Model Inversion Attacks that Exploit Confidence Information and Basic Countermeasures | Proceedings of the 22nd ACM SIGSAC Conference on Computer and Communications Security](https://dl.acm.org/doi/10.1145/2810103.2813677)))